 First line up some paint sticks side-by-side to determine how many paint sticks you will need to fit your 8.5″ x 11″ print-out.
-I found ten to be the perfect number in width for this project.
+For the purpose of this project, I found ten to be the perfect number in width.
 As you’ll see later, I had to cut some off the length.

 Flip it over to the right side.

 Mix a ratio of 50:50 glue to water.
-I had some leftover glue from the hardwood we recently installed in my craft studio, so I just used that (glue only has a shelf life of about one year).
+In the event that you don’t have craft glue, there are other options.
+If you have some leftover glue from a hardwood floor installation, for instance, just use that (glue only has a shelf life of about one year).

 Here’s a trick to keeping paper from bubbling when you decoupage.
 Keep the application of glue thin and let it dry a bit until tacky.
 Then lay down the paper and smooth it out.

-After the glue is dry, to disguise the white boarder of the paper, I outlined around the edges with a blue marker.
-Make sure it’s one that won’t bleed after applying varnish in the next step!
+After the glue is dry, to disguise the white boarder of the paper, outline around the edges with a blue marker.
+Make sure the marker is a permanent one.
+Otherwise, it may bleed after applying varnish in the next step!

 Brush on the first coat of water based varnish.
-Let it dry overnight and then apply a second coat to seal and protect.
+Before applying a second coat to seal and protect, let it dry overnight.

 Once the varnish was dry, I cut away the excess wood around the picture on my bandsaw.
 A jigsaw will work too.
 Remove the packing tape on the back of the paint sticks, then cut each individual piece apart with a utility knife.

-I assembled my paint sticks and added in spacers in between (using another paint stick as shown) so I could measure for the length of the 1″x2’s”.
+Assemble the paint sticks and add spacers in between (using another paint stick as shown).
+Once that is done, you can measure for the length of the 1″x2’s”.

 Glue Down Individual ‘Planks’

 I cut three pieces of 1″ x 2″ and turned them on their sides.
-I glued the paint sticks on top leaving a gap in between (again using the paint stick as a spacer) until they were all glued onto the lumber.
+Glue the paint sticks on top leaving a gap in between (again using the paint stick as a spacer) until they are all glued onto the lumber.